ribot/android-guidelines/project_and_code_guidelines.md

 ### 2.4.2 Espresso tests

-Every Espresso test class must target an Activity, therefore the name should match the name of the targeted Activity followed by `Test`, e.g `SignInActivityTest`
+Every Espresso test class must target an Activity, therefore the name should match the name of the targeted Activity followed by `Test`, e.g. `SignInActivityTest`

 When using the Espresso api is a common practise to place chained method in new lines.